Learning directed acyclic graphs based on sparsest permutations: Effects of inferring CI relations from data

-Robins et al.~\cite{RobScheiSpirtWas} proved that the faithfulness assumption is not sufficient to guarantee uniform consistency of the SGS and PC algorithms.
+In the following, we provide guarantees for \emph{uniform consistency} of the SP algorithm, i.e.~when the conditional independence relations need to be inferred from data as $n\to\infty$.
+For a precise definition see~\citep[Theorem 2]{ZhangSpirtes03}. \citet{RobScheiSpirtWas} proved that the faithfulness assumption is not sufficient to guarantee uniform consistency of the SGS and PC algorithms.
 Even if the true distribution $\mathbb{P}$ is faithful to $G^*$, the empirical distribution $\mathbb{P}_n$ might not satisfy the faithfulness assumption and might lead to failure of the PC algorithm.
-To overcome this problem, Zhang and Spirtes~\cite{ZhangSpirtes03} introduced the strong-faithfulness assumption and proved that it ensures uniform consistency of the PC and SGS algorithms.
-To simplify notation, we define $\Omega_{\lambda}(\mathbb{P}) = \{(j,k,S)\; | \; |\textrm{corr}(j,k\mid S)| \leq \lambda \}$ for $\lambda >0$.
+To overcome this problem, \citet{ZhangSpirtes03} introduced the \emph{strong-faithfulness assumption} and proved that it ensures uniform consistency of the PC and SGS algorithms.
+To simplify notation, we define $\Omega_{\lambda}(\mathbb{P}) = \{(j,k,S)\; | \; |\textrm{corr}(j,k\mid S)| \leq \lambda \}$.